top of page

 When she came home from work on Monday Baxter had peed all over the floor again.
 He also kept trotting back and forth in the kitchen as if it all reeked to him and he couldn’t find a comfortable place.

 She sat down at her table.
-Baxter stuck close to her.
+Baxter stuck close to her, whining from time to time.
 She pet him as she logged into the app where she could access the videos.
 She pushed play on the back yard video.
 The motion sensor was falsely triggered a couple times by the kids playing beside her yard, but then in the video she saw Sean jump over her fence.
 He held a chocolatey candy bar wrapper up to Baxter.
 Baxter cautiously licked at it as it fell to the ground.
+Grace still stared at Baxter through the fence from the other yard.
 And then Sean beckoned to two of the other little neighborhood kids.
-They hopped over the fence and made their way to her back door.
+They hopped over the fence and made their way to Audrey's back door.
 They went out of view so Audrey switched to the inside camera.
 Her eyes got large as she watched them, one by one, crawl through the doggy door.
+Baxter went inside, and barked a couple of times but mostly ran around nervously.

-She looked down at Baxter, took a deep breath and leaned down and held him tight.
-Thanks big guy for letting me know.
+She dropped to her knees next to Baxter and wrapped her arms around him.
+"You were trying to tell me something.
+Now I'll know, when you whimper.
+That's enough.
+Good boy.
 I’m so sorry for getting mad and punishing you.
 This whole time you were trying to tell me something very important, and all I did was be bothered by the inconvenience.
-I’ll get better at listening to you and we’ll make a good team to help these kids some day.
+I’ll get better at listening to you and we’ll make a good team."

 —-